Namecheap is one of the cheapest and reliable web hosting service for

 In your Cpanel, simply navigate to; “Softaculous App Installer” click to drop and select WordPress (you should see the large WordPress icon).

-In the next page, be sure you choose to install WordPress following the simply guide from Softaculous.
+In the next page, be sure you choose to install WordPress following the simple guide from Softaculous.
 Click on “Install Now”.

 Add Your site information Following the Procedures below: